MrGibbage/fll-pybricks-vscode-tutorial/update-keybindings.md

 [This is the repo for my extension](https://github.com/MrGibbage/vs-code-keybindings-for-pybricks).
 You don't need to do anything with that repo, but if you want to look over the code, there it is.

-If you want to do this manually for your laptops, there are a lot of tutorials online, but basically type ctrl-shit-p to open the command palette, type keyboard and choose "Preferences: Open Keyboard Shortcuts (JSON)".
+If you want to do this manually for your laptops, there are a lot of tutorials online, but basically type ctrl-shift-p to open the command palette, type keyboard and choose "Preferences: Open Keyboard Shortcuts (JSON)".
 Make sure it says "(JSON)" at the end.
 There you can make the changes, and save the file.
 Place a copy of it somewhere online so you can copy and paste it in on each laptop.

 [Next: How to update Settings](https://github.com/MrGibbage/fll-pybricks-vscode-tutorial/blob/main/update-settings.md)